ethmarks/ethmarks.github.io/md_src/blog_src/liquidglass.md

 ![Liquid Glass promotional material with the text "Introducing Liquid Glass" in chromatic type, next to six colourful pieces of glass, visibly refracting light and demonstrating additive color mixing](https://i.ytimg.com/vi/jGztGfRujSE/maxresdefault.jpg)

-First, Liquid Glass is unique.
+Liquid Glass is unique.
 Despite Windows Vista featuring glassmorphism more than 18 years ago, current versions of Windows use [Fluent Design](https://en.wikipedia.org/wiki/Fluent_Design_System), which is the same boring [Flat design language](https://en.wikipedia.org/wiki/Flat_design) that pretty much every other interface uses.

 Liquid Glass is a splash of colour (or lack thereof) in a sea of bland minimalism.